semenko/predict-crosslinked-mass/README.md

-# Predict-Crosslinked-Mass
+# Predict Crosslinked Mass

-This script is designed to help in determining protein-protein interactions, by predicting the mass of crosslinked peptide fragments following an enzymatic digestion of a protein complex.
+This script is designed to assist in determining protein-protein interactions, by predicting the mass of crosslinked peptide fragments following an enzymatic digestion of a protein complex.